Sherri Rosen Speaks About Writing, Self-Publishing, Publicity, etc.

 How many of you enjoy sex?
 Spirituality?
 Relationships?
 How many of you know anything about these 3 subjects?
 If you feel you do, write about it.
 Write about what you know, about your personal experiences, your truth, find your voice!
 Have you had your book published?
 Have you done your own publicity on your book?
 Are you a good self- promoter?
 Ask yourself these questions.
 Your responses will tell you how to take action.

 One of my very first books was "How To Satisfy A Woman Every Time And Have Her Beg For More!"
 It was a self-published book that came out in l98l.
 I came along in l99l, the author hired me, and the book was on the New York Times bestseller list within 6 months and stayed on for 63 weeks.
 Author made millions of dollars.
 Got a big book deal from Penguin.
 Another book "Stopped Getting Dumped", self-published.
-We got so much publicity for that book that it ended up being sold to Plume Books, an imprint of Penguin, for an excellent deal.
+We got so much publicity for that book that it ended up being sold to Plume Books, an imprint of Penguin, for an excellent deal, just like the Betfair promo code 2019.
 I share some of these stories with you because this is where "hard work and magic come in."
 You just never know and it's important to think outside of the box.

 My style is working with the author and/or publisher as a team.
 We will work with an author if we believe in his/her book.
 With the hard work that we put into publicity, we have got to love the book and the author.
 We have integrity and we won't lie.
 We can turn a yes into a no. When I was working on "How To Satisfy" I kept calling the producer of a national radio show in Washington, D.C. once a month.
 Many months later the producer said "If I hear How To Satisfy one more time I am going to scream."
 There was silence and then I said to the producer, "This is my job.
 This is what I do."
 He told me to have the author in studio 3 days later.
 We also place authors in areas they have never been before.
 One of our clients was big on the college circuit and we weaved radio and television into her tour, which was something she had never done before and it was a success.
 We are relentless in our follow-up.
 We are assertive, not aggressive.
 There's a big difference.